 Pizza Chain Google Posts Case Study

 Pizza Chain is a “fast casual” restaurant with over 200 locations.
-In September of last year, based on industry recommended local SEO practices, they began a campaign to publish a weekly post to their Google My Business listings at all locations.
+In September of last year, based on industry-recommended local SEO practices, they began a campaign to publish a weekly post to their Google My Business listings at all locations.
 Compared to the year before, they saw increases across the board: +65% in discovery searches; +50% in website visits; +32% in map views; +21% in driving directions; +16% in phone calls.

 What Happened When They Stopped Posting?

-After running a successful campaign, happy with their increases and wondering if they needed to continue the burdensome task of posting to 200 profiles each week, Pizza Chain decided to test “not posting anymore.”
+After running a successful campaign, happy with their increases, and wondering if they needed to continue the burdensome task of posting to 200 profiles each week, Pizza Chain decided to test “not posting anymore.”
 (Their decision was also based on the Google update that moved the Posts section further down in the knowledge panel.)
 Here’s what happened in one month: map views were slashed to a third; phone calls fell 71%; and website visits diminished by 75%.

 When businesses stop publishing weekly updates to the Google My Business profile, there is a sharp decline in key customer impressions.
-For Pizza Chain, their phone calls, driving directions, and website visits fell to a mere fraction of what they’d been in the period when they were regularly scheduling content.
+For Pizza Chain, their phone calls, driving directions, and website visits fell to a mere fraction of what they’d been in the period when they were regularly scheduled content.
 A recent Google Maps search shows that their locations are now barely in the top 20 map results.